 - Analytics review

 In many cases the core navigation structure of a website normally goes back to when the site was last redesigned.
-The outdated design does not serve the university's needs and the needs or perspective students.
-As such, we have been working to remove the "business hierarchy" from our websites toward a more user-centric and visitor-friendly form of navigating to areas of interest and information.
+The outdated design does not serve the university's needs and the needs of prospective students.
+As such, we remove the "business hierarchy" from our websites and support a more user-centric and visitor-friendly form of navigating.
 The following is an example of a new information architecture based on the core USD website:

 |Old Information Architecture||New Information Architecture|

-Once the new design is approved by the redesign committee of a particular project, Photoshop files produced during the design phase are provided to the University Web Services team for development.
+Once the new design is approved by the redesign committee of a particular project, the University Web Services team begins development and programming on the new site.
 The utility of the site (how well it functions) and its usability (how effectively users can navigate it) are key factors in our redesign endeavors, and these are initiatives carried out by the web team in building the new site.

-Content transition and content fill are facilitated through the use of Adobe Contribute software, which is the university's current web maintenance platform.
-Concurrently the university is in the beginning stages of implementing a new Content Management System called Cascade Server.
-Maintainers are identified in conjunction with the department overseeing the area of website, whether the core site or a departmental site.
-Training is provided by Information Technology Services staff through the IT Training program.
+Content transition and content fill are facilitated through the use of USD's CMS (Cascade Server), which is the university's current web maintenance platform.
+Maintainers are identified in conjunction with the department overseeing the area of website, whether the core site, school website, or a departmental site.
+Training is provided by University Web Services staff through the IT Training program.

-The launch of redesigned websites are handled in two phases.
+The launch of a redesigned website is handled in two phases.
 1) A beta launch provides an opportunity for internal and external audiences to see the site a few weeks before launch and provide feedback.
 2) The real site launch occurs roughly 2 - 3 weeks after the beta launch, at which point the old website is removed from the USD web server and the new one is posted in its place.
-Periodic surveys are normally planned abd distributed to guage responsiveness to the new site and suggestions for improvements.
+Periodic surveys are normally planned and distributed to gauge responsiveness to the new site and suggestions for improvements.

 [ back to top ]